-The maximum survivor pension is equal to 100% of the deceased's pension.
+All survivor benefits combined must not exceed 100% of the deceased's pension.

-Survivor grant: A lump sum equal to five times average weekly insurable earnings for each 50-week period of contributions.
+Survivor grant: A lump sum is paid equal to five times average weekly covered earnings for each 50-week period of contributions.

-Average weekly insurable earnings are based on the sum of the weekly earnings for the relevant period divided by the number of weeks.
+Average weekly covered earnings are based on the sum of the weekly earnings for the relevant period divided by the number of weeks.

-Funeral grant: EC\$2,000 is paid for the insured's funeral; EC\$1,500 for the funeral of the insured's spouse; EC\$750 for the funeral of the insured's child.
+Funeral grant: A lump sum is paid to the person who meets the cost of the funeral.
+EC\$2,320 is paid for the insured's funeral; EC\$1,740 for the funeral of the insured's spouse; and EC\$870 for the funeral of the insured's child.